cds-snc/gcds-docs/src/en/components/header/design.md

 - Include the signature header with the language toggle for Government of Canada sites and products.
 - Always maintain the integrity of the Government of Canada signature.
 Absolutely avoid modifying it in any way.
 In particular avoid stretching or changing the colours or text.
-- Add a skip-to-content button to aid navigation for people using assistive devices.
+- Add a skip-to-content link to aid navigation for people using assistive devices.
 - Consider using the menu as a simple navigation for a transactional product, like an app, a form, or a storefront.
 - Include the banner if your page or site is experimental.
 For example, if it's a pilot, you're using it for research purposes, or it's in trial mode.

 ### Improve the accessibility of the header

-- Consider making the skip-to-content button visible so any person navigating the site can benefit from the shortcut.
+- Consider making the skip-to-content link visible so any person navigating the site can benefit from the shortcut.
 - Write H1 heading content in sentence case.

 ### Write specific link text